 “The league used that journal, which some researchers would come to ridicule as the ‘Journal of No NFL Concussions,’ to publish an unprecedented series of papers, several of which were rejected by peer reviewers and editors and later disavowed even by some of their authors.”
 And below, you can look at the 2016 New York Times study that determined most, if not all of the NFL’s concussion propaganda was “significantly,” “likely knowingly—flawed.”

 November 2, 2003 – MTBI chair, Rheumatologist Pellman, sends a knocked-out player back into the game. ‘”This is very important for your career.”
 Then Pellman asks, “Are you okay?”
 When Chrebet replies, “I’m fine,” Pellman sends him back in.”‘ (Source).

 2003 – The Center for the Study of Retired Athletes at the University of North Carolina (“UNC-CSRA”) finds a connection between multiple concussions and depression with NFL players.
 And their follow-up study in 2005 found an association between brain impairment and Alzheimer’s disease among many retired NFL players with a history of concussions.

 2004 – Doctor Don Brady concludes: Many NFL players lacked “accurate and essential knowledge” about concussions.

-January 2005 - Dr. Omalu publishes his initial medical paper on deceased NFL player Webster in 2005.
-To many, Dr. Omalu remains the physician's embodiment of a modern-day Nate Turner with a medical license.
-It was Omalu who led the rebellion against the NFL's monetary influence over medicine.
+January 2005 – Dr. Omalu publishes his initial medical paper on deceased NFL player Webster in 2005.
+To many, Dr. Omalu remains the physician’s embodiment of a modern-day Nate Turner with a medical license.
+It was Omalu who led the rebellion against the NFL’s monetary influence over medicine.
 Omalu helped expose the NFL brain injury scandal, leading to so many repressed players filing lawsuits.
-To players and their wives, Dr. Omalu was a Frederick Douglass like a conductor leading the underground railroad of natural medicine.
+To players and their wives, Dr. Omalu was a Frederick Douglass-like conductor leading the underground railroad of natural medicine.
 Conductor Omalu guided and escorted the brain injury research community away from NFL influence.
-And in the process, Dr. Omalu also helped emancipate NFL players and families from the NFL's legal defenses of "assumption of the risk" and other silly arguments.
+And in the process, Dr. Omalu also helped emancipate NFL players and families from the NFL’s legal defenses of “assumption of the risk” and other silly arguments.
 After all, Omalue by being the first physician to identify CTE in American football players.
 You can bet the NFL and its friend in the media would love nothing than to sack Dr. Omalu.